italrr/cr/docs/Lore.md

 It's worth mentioning that these reactors are incapable of reaching critical mass without the use of a fissible fuel such as uranium or plutonium.

-### IVTE and Intrisic Fields Manipulation
+### IVTE and Instrinsict Fields Manipulation

 Interplanetary traveling was made possible by the break of the century: the Interplanetary Vacuumless Thrust Engine (IVTE, or eeft as it's called colloquially).
 IVTE produces immense accelation capable of reaching 0.99c (99% of the speed of light) in less than one minute.
 This is however only possible with a Massless Drive (MD).
 The Massless Drive is capable of physically faking the mass of certain objects connected to the field (including the IVTE), meaning objects within or inside of the husk of the spaceship weight less than a gram but only to the engine as the effect is purely relativistic.
 One issue of the IVTE is that combining it with the Massless Drive, causes a massive gravitational pull and push around the ship that could potentially cause havok around civialian areas.
 That's why it's highly illegal engaging full throttle with the IVTE close to a populated areas.
 There are systems in place to take down any ship that engages full throttle within the bounds of a colony or space station.

 The IVTE and Massless Drive were both created by Alana Industries.
 The MD was the first created, and it was meant to be used for asteroid mining, but never left testing phases.
-The MD started as a paper on potential applications using Intrisic Fields Manipulation on the Higgs Boson.
+The MD started as a paper on potential applications using Instrinsict Fields Manipulation on the Higgs Boson.
 IVTE also uses theories proposed by this paper.

-The Intrisic Fields Manipulation (IFM) was a major scientific breakthrough by the end of 2060s.
+The Instrinsict Fields Manipulation (IFM) was a major scientific breakthrough by the end of 2060s.
 It works through the usage of extremely high energy beams on matter.

 The IVTE and MD were very power hungry, and needed a highly specialized setup to run.
 Alana proposed a concept of a portable nuclear reactor but was soon discarded when the French government reached out to them with the Azula Reactor.
 After both parties reaching an agreement, the Azula Reactor was selected as the ideal power source for the IVTE/MD combination.

-### Principle Of Jemeran and Zakzzuz Energy conversion
+### Theorem Of Jemeran and Zakzzuz in Space Teletarptulation

-The Principle J
+It's a thesis project by Livio Jemeran y Mellany Zakzzuz that tries to connect two fundamental qualities in the study of Instrinsict Fields that is speculated to allow space bending manipulation.
+Jemeran and Zakzzuz were born in right before the nuclear war broke out, but their parents manage to get them both on a Ascendance Mission Program designed for people of lower income to move to any of the colonies in the solar system with citizenship and scholarship included.
+Both were accepted by the UNT where they started their studies in theoretical physics after nailing the exam.
+They eventually joined the highly prestigious University of Grant Belverede, located in Romdo.
+Grant Belverede was originally founded by the The Vega Group, but later on the UNT joined the benefectors list.
+Grant Belverede's specialty is its theorical physics and medicine schools.
+The majority of the best doctors in the solar system come from GB.

+Jemeran and Zakzzuz became the founders of a new field of study derived from the original discovery of the Higgs boson at CERN on earth in the year 2012.
+This new fields is known as Teletarptulation.
+In layman terms it's basically the study of space bending and its practical applications.
+Many scientists regard Teletarptulation as the next major breakthrough in transporation, superseding the IVTE.
+However many others consider it waste of time and even the seeking of a snake oil.
+Teletarptulation has presented a lot of problems and barriers.
+The first one being the amount of energy required to bend space.
+Every experiment made by both Jemeran and Zakzzuz has cost millions of GEMS to the University.

 ### Negative-Vacuum Implosive Bomb